illinois-impact/gpu-algorithms-labs/README.md

 _NOTE:_ You may need to use the absolute path if submitting from windows.

-# Code Development
+# Code Development Tools

 Throughout the summer school you'll be developing the labs.
 The folowing information is common through all the labs and might be helpful while developing.

 ## Timing the Code Sections

 It might be useful to figure out the time of each code section to identify the sbottleneck code.
 In `common/utils.hpp` a function called `timer_start/timer_stop` which allows you to get the current time at a high resolution.
 To measure the overhead of a function `f(args...)`, the pattern to use is: